Jelle's Marble Runs

 Jelle's Marble Runs is a YouTube channel based in the Netherlands centered on marbles, marble runs and marble races.
 It is run by the brothers Jelle and Dion Bakker.
 The channel spoofs the Olympic Games, Formula One, and other sporting events with marbles and treats the cast of marbles as though they were athletes.
-Fans participate in this elaborate kayfabe by acting as though the inanimate marbles use actual tactics, training, and psychology to compete.

 The Marble League (formerly MarbleLympics and previously Marble Olympics) has a choreographed Opening and Closing Ceremony, often created using stop motion.
 Many of the sports are designed to resemble Olympic sports.
 Each year, the channel uploads a new series of the Marble League featuring different events and teams, which are introduced in the Qualifying round.
-As of 9 December 2022, the current channel has over 1.37 million subscribers with more than 153 million views.
+If a team does not qualify, they are sent to the Showdown, essentially a shorter Marble League; any team finishing in the bottom four in the Showdown will not compete in the Qualifying round the next year.

+The channel also uploads Marbula One, a marble version of Formula One where many of the same teams from the Marble League send duos to faceoff, if certain marbles or teams do too bad in the season they don't appear in the next season and they get replaced by different marbles or teams.
+There is also the Sand Marble Rally, which also features a Qualifying round and instead of teams there are individual marbles, which are different from those in the Marble League, Marbula One and many other different marble races and events.
+As of July 4, 2025, the current channel has over 1.44 million subscribers with more than 196 million views.

 Overview

 Jelle's Marble Runs has built a following personifying marbles throughout a variety of competitions.
-Each video is produced in the form of a sporting event with commentary provided by Greg Woods.
-The channel features annual series such as the Marble League, the Marble Rally, Marbula One, and the Hubelino Tournament.
-Additionally, Jelle produces seasonal Halloween and Christmas content, as well as one-off events such as the A-Maze-ing Marble Race.
+Each video is produced in the form of a sporting event with commentary provided by American Greg Woods.

+The channel features annual series such as the Marble League, the Marble Rally, Marbula One, and the Hubelino Tournament (which went on hiatus from 2018 to 2025).
+Additionally, Jelle produces seasonal Halloween and Christmas content, as well as one-off events such as the A-Maze-ing Marble Race and the Last Marble Standing.
 Interspersed between the competition videos, Jelle releases a wide variety of marble runs without commentary exhibiting his marble course constructions (some of which are on display in museums).